commrade-goad/scwork/README.md

 scwork n
 scwork next
 # using min and max
-scwork n -max 5 # will not move to workspace bigger than 5 scwork p -min 5 # will not move to workspace less than 5
+scwork n -max 5 # will move to min value when workspace bigger than 5 scwork p -min 5 # will move to max value when workspace less than 5
 ```

-## LIMITATION
-- when using prev on workspace 1 and next on workspace 10 will do nothing

 ## BEHAVIOR
 the behavior of this custom prog/script are: